gerrit3699/gerrit3699.github.io/_pages/en/papers.md

         <p>
           The patents are not presented here as a complete catalog.
-          What matters on this page is their role: they mark <strong>protected directions</strong> and application families derived from the same underlying architecture.
+          What matters on this page is their role: they mark protected directions and application families derived from the same underlying architecture.
         </p>

         <p>
-          They are not merely detached product ideas.
+          They are not detached product ideas.
           They indicate where the theory could become operative: in alignment architectures, recursive semantic state-space expansion, authoring and semantic memory systems, and embodied resonance-sensitive assistance.